Indiana Youth Group Staff

 Administrative Assistant to the Executive Director

-As a lesbian, mother, and grandmother, I have personally witnessed how alienation, discrimination and bullying can destroy the hope and tamp down the internal fire of creativity during a child's development.
-I am proud to be a part of this wonderful, inclusive safe place for LGBT and questioning youth.
+As a lesbian, mother and grandmother, I have personally witnessed how alienation, discrimination and bullying can destroy the hope and tamp down the internal fire of creativity during a child's development.
+I am proud to be a part of this wonderful, inclusive safe place for LGBTQ youth.
 It is wonderful to see their smiles and hear the pride in their voices!

 Alvin was born and raised in Indianapolis.
 After coming out as gay in his sophomore year of high school, Alvin became a regular member of Indiana Youth Group, which gave him the personal confidence and supportive community he needed to succeed personally and academically.
 After graduating with honors from Lawrence North High School, he attended Pomona College in Claremont, California receiving a BA in Theatre and Drama in May 2010.
 After graduation he spent a year working abroad as an educator in Thailand with a study abroad program focused on development, globalization, and human rights.